icedragon668/Restart/README.md

 <!-- 27 9 2019: Objects and DOM
-    i did not finish the project like i wanted to, will come back to this -->
+    i did not finish the project like i wanted to, will come back to this a bit disappointed with myself tonight, again? i need to start earlier, i think that is the main difference from the past two days but I hit may goals... so it's still good. i just have higher expectations of myself -->
 Next: unit02/day04 cont.